SovereignCloudStack/standards/Standards/scs-0005-v2-project-governance.md

 #### Resignation

-Resignation can happen for several reasons:
+Resignation can happen for several reasons, such as:

 - Elected member may sustainably no longer be willing or able to serve on the project board.
 - Elected member needs to resign due to conflict of interest (see above for organizational diversity rules).